-The American Association of Colleges of Nursing lists nine Essentials that delineate the knowledge and skills all nurses prepared in master's nursing programs acquire.
+The American Association of Colleges of Nursing lists nine Essentials that delineate the knowledge and skills all nurses prepared in Master's Nursing programs acquire.
 These Essentials guide the preparation of graduates for diverse areas of practice in any healthcare setting.

-These Essentials guide the preparation of graduates for diverse areas of practice in any healthcare setting.
 Students are encouraged to view the Essentials of Master's Education in Nursing.